A Linear Temporal Logic of Frequencies on Series of Events

 \subsection{A guiding example}

 We will deal with observations associated with a pre-determined number of events.
 In our framework, it is natural to use atomic propositions to represent \emph{single} outcomes of such series.
 We use $\fr(E, \at)$ to denote the relative frequency of $\at$ associated with the observation $E$.
 For example, given a series of trials, we want to formally study the probability that the frequency of the outcomes mirrors some expected or desired frequency.
-We will investigate the properties of observations, both assuming that all information about the series is given, and (more interestingly) in the context of a state of ignorance in which we know the results only of a subset of all experiments in the series; typically, the values of the first $m$ experiments.
+We will investigate the properties of observations, both assuming that all information about the series is given, and (more interestingly) under partial knowledge in which we know the results only of a subset of all experiments in the series; typically, the values of the first $m$ experiments.
 In the latter scenario, we will also investigate the probability of the outcomes of the next experiments under the hypothesis that the frequency of outputs of all the experiments is some ``ideal frequency''.
 We now formulate some problems to guide our analysis in the rest of this paper.